 “Thankful for the opportunity the @nyjets have presented,” the post reads.
 “Remember the name Mustafa Johnson.
 He is coming with a big chip on his shoulder and ready to work!!!”

-While it was reported by The Ralphie Report that medical issues caused Johnson to go undrafted (his junior season was affected by an ankle injury), many pre-draft evaluations saw analysts comment on Johnson’s size as small for the position.
+It was reported by The Ralphie Report that medical issues caused Johnson to go undrafted (his junior season was affected by an ankle injury), though many analysts commented on Johnson's size as small for the position during pre-draft evaluations.

 Johnson is no stranger to adversity, however.
 He was underrecruited during his time as a Bulldog and went on to dominate at Modesto Junior College, where he earned a scholarship to play for the Colorado Buffaloes after just one season.